 With chronic disease on the rise, we simply can’t afford to continue doing the same thing over and over again.
-In my new book, Unconventional Medicine, I outline a new model of healthcare—one that relies heavily on allied providers like health coaches working alongside clinicians.
+In my book, Unconventional Medicine, I outline a new model of healthcare—one that relies heavily on allied providers like health coaches working alongside clinicians.

 Health and wellness coaches are an incredible asset to any clinical practice and are an underutilized sector of the healthcare system.
 Health coaches support patients in making lasting diet, lifestyle, and behavior changes, free up physician time, and improve patient outcomes.
 From the health coach’s perspective, working collaboratively with doctors offers them a clear treatment plan and a meaningful and rewarding way to make a living.
 This article will discuss all of these topics and highlight the essential role that health coaches play in battling the chronic disease epidemic.

 When the conventional model of medicine was born, the primary causes of disease were acute infectious diseases: tuberculosis, typhoid, and pneumonia.
 The “one doctor, one cause, one treatment” paradigm was effective at restoring health.

-Today, seven of ten deaths in the United States are caused by chronic disease (1).
-Consider the following statistics:
+Today, seven of 10 deaths in the United States are caused by chronic disease.
+(1) Consider the following statistics:

-- One in two Americans has a chronic disease; one in four has multiple chronic diseases (2)
+- Six in 10 Americans have a chronic disease; four in 10 have multiple chronic diseases (2)

 - One in four students in the United States now have chronic disease (3)